Need human resources for your project?

 - Set up working areas

-Ultimately, the duties of a lab manager is to ensure that staff focus on their tasks, without having to sacrifice their attention or their time for bureaucratic and/or non-scientific works.
+Ultimately, the duties of a lab manager are to ensure that staff focuses on their tasks, without having to sacrifice their attention or their time for bureaucratic and/or non-scientific works.

 What Skills Should Lab Managers Have?

 There are many elements involved in setting up and running a lab, in terms of the long-range plan and the day-to-day operation.
 A lab manager should possess not only the technical background for the work in the lab, he or she should also have the skills discussed below

 These skills are for the lab manager to analyze and evaluate the complexity, technicality, importance, urgency, and frequency of the tasks at hand, and ensure that they are all accomplished on time.

 Management skills include planning, prioritizing, decision-making, delegation, and problem-solving.
 These skills are similar to analytical skills.
 Lab managers should be able to formulate a plan, determine the importance of each assignment, delay or delegate certain tasks, including appointing the best personnel to handle such tasks.

 Another important management skill is an organizational skill.
 Being organized is critical for lab managers to affect their plans.
 Organizational skill is particularly practical in achieving certain long-standing mundane tasks with minimal resources.
 A good case in point is a well-organized and established workflow for equipment maintenance, which lab members can adopt as a part of their routine, to lessen the time lab managers spend in inspecting and maintaining the equipment while getting work done.

 Since much of the lab manager’s duties require contact with lab personnel, and many of them call for lab personnel participation, interpersonal skills, or people skills are imperative.
 It is also useful for lab managers in external interactions with clients, visitors, or suppliers.